Slip (album): Composition

-Schreifels' vocals on Slip were described in several ways by critics.
-Pehling referred to them as "raging, angst-ridden vocals", while Deller called them "strained, strung-out vocals".
-Ashare wrote that the album's "relentless assault coalesces around singer Walter Schreifels' angst-ridden, raw-throated, self-improvement manifestoes".
-Beyond their emotional quality, critics also highlighted the way Schreifels' voice worked in relation to the band's sound.
+Schreifels' vocals on Slip were described in several ways.
+Critics variously described his delivery as "raging", "angst-ridden", "strained", and "strung-out", with Harry writing that it sounds as if it had been "dragged through shards of glass".
+Beyond its emotional quality, critics also emphasized how Schreifels' voice functioned within the band's overall sound.
 Erlewine noted that although Schreifels "spews out enough angst-ridden lyrics", what stood out was how his delivery fit into the band's dense sound.
 Jeff Terich of Treble wrote that his "pitch-perfect screams" amplified the group's "melodic hardcore assault", adding greater force to the songs.
-Other reviewers compared his style to well-known figures: Wiederhorn described his "singy-screamy vocals" as "the perfect hybrid of Henry Rollins and Fugazi's Ian MacKaye", while Gina Arnold of Entertainment Weekly remarked that Schreifels had "a fetching Kurt Cobain-like catch in his bellow" that made lyrics such as "Speak your mind!" sound "desperately important".
+His vocal style was also frequently compared to other prominent figures: Gina Arnold of Entertainment Weekly remarked on a "fetching Kurt Cobain-like catch in his bellow", while Wiederhorn described Schreifels' "singy-screamy vocals" as "the perfect hybrid of Henry Rollins and Fugazi's Ian MacKaye".
+Watson similarly likened Schreifels' delivery to MacKaye "operating a speeding locomotive, tearing away from the rails".